suchandanreddy/sdwan-apis/webhooks/webhook.md

 # Webhook

 -   Webhooks enable push-model mechanism to send notifications in real-time.
 -   In order to retrieve alarms in real-time from the vManage using the REST API's, we need to poll for the data frequently.
-However by using webhooks vManage can send HTTP POST request to the external systems in real-time once alarm is received.
+However by using webhooks, vManage can send HTTP POST request to the external systems in real-time once alarm is received.
 -   Webhooks are sometimes referred to as “Reverse APIs,” and we must design an API to consume or process the data sent via webhook.

 # Prerequisites